trixiewasanegg/trixiewasanegg/README.md

 - Git version control & syncing
 - Raw HTML & CSS
 - NGINX configuration & SSL cert management
-### v2.0 will include:
-- Microblogging & CMS Discord Bot
-  - Bot pulls from channels and interprets into markdown
-  - Zero-MD to load onto homepage, page generation for posts.

 ## Open Source Karate (Repo coming soon) - v0.3 pre-alpha, 40% complete.
 ### Summary
 In partnership with [Dan Samuelsson (@danielhsamuelsson)](https://github.com/danielhsamuelsson), we're working on the design and implementation of a [Bookstack](https://www.bookstackapp.com/) based Kyohan for our flavor of Goju-Ryu karate, and to aid our students training.